-By the end of this workshop teachers will achieve the following outcomes:
+By the end of this webinar teachers will achieve the following outcomes according to AITSL standards:

 - Understand, explain and effectively apply the different pedagogies in Laurillard’s Conversational Framework (acquisition, practice, inquiry, discussion, collaboration).
 (2.6.2 & 3.4.2)

-- Understand and effectively apply the features of different tools within the Virtuoso learning management and analytics platform.
+- Understand and effectively apply the features of different tools within the Virtuoso learning engagement and insights platform.
 (2.6.2 & 3.4.2)

 Research rationale for Professional Learning Activities

-Modelling the use of this framework during the workshop, and providing teachers with the opportunity to apply the framework using Virtuoso’s innovative new learning management and analytics platform, will support teachers to explore how technology can be successfully applied from a pedagogical perspective.
-Teachers also struggle to forge the link between learning analytics and learning design, thus this workshop will showcase how contemporary learning analytics tools can be used to inform teacher learning design processes.
-The workshop will also explain principles and practices underpinning effective educational evaluation, and will aim to address teacher beliefs, which have been shown to positively relate to teacher technology integration practices.
+Modelling the use of this framework during the webinar, and providing teachers with the opportunity to apply the framework using Virtuoso’s innovative new learning engagement and insights platform, will support teachers to explore how technology can be successfully applied from a pedagogical perspective.
+Teachers also struggle to forge the link between learning analytics and learning design, thus this webinar will showcase how contemporary learning analytics tools can be used to inform teacher learning design processes.
+The webinar will also explain principles and practices underpinning effective educational evaluation, and will aim to address teacher beliefs, which have been shown to positively relate to teacher technology integration practices.

-Attending this course will also familiarize teachers who are going to use Virtuoso in their classes with the functionality of the platform, and provides teachers with the professional accreditation to recognise their learning.
+Attending this course will also familiarise teachers who are going to use Virtuoso in their classes with the functionality of the platform, and provides teachers with the professional accreditation to recognise their learning.